BitnetMoney/bitnet/readme.md

 bash bitnet.node.sh
 ```

-With your node running, you can run the console script to open the Javascript Console so you can control your node.
+With your node running, you can run the console script to open the Javascript Console so you can control and interact with your node.
 Examples below:

 **On Windows Devices:**
 ```
 .\BitnetConsole